Data Analytics Bootcamp

 Using Table Calculations on Marks card fields

-When you place a table calculation on the Marks card Color, the table will be colored based on the Measure you have on the view SUM(Revenue) and the table calculation you have on the Color SUM(Total Quantity) will color the Revenue values based on the quantity values.
+When you place a table calculation on the Marks card Color, the table will be colored based on the measure on the view SUM(Revenue), while the table calculation on Color SUM(Total Quantity) will determine how those values are visually encoded.

 Marks Card Table Calculation